H-RINS: Hierarchical Tightly-coupled Radar-Inertial State Estimation via Smoothing and Mapping: Abstract

 \section{Abstract}

-Millimeter-wave radar provides robust perception in visually degraded environments.
-However, radar-inertial state estimation is inherently susceptible to drift.
-Because radar yields only sparse, body-frame velocity measurements, it provides weak constraints on absolute orientation.
-Consequently, IMU biases remain poorly observable over the short time horizons typical of sliding-window filters.
-To address this fundamental observability challenge, we propose a tightly coupled, hierarchical radar-inertial factor graph framework.
-Our architecture decouples the estimation problem into a high-rate resetting graph and a persistent global graph.
-The resetting graph fuses IMU preintegration, radar velocities, and adaptive Zero-Velocity Updates (ZUPT) to generate the smooth, low-latency odometry required for real-time control.
-Concurrently, the persistent graph is a full-state factor graph maintaining the complete information of poses, velocities, and biases by fusing inertial data with keyframe-based geometric mapping and loop closures.
-Leveraging Incremental Smoothing and Mapping, the persistent graph can operate without explicit marginalization of variables, preserving their information while ensuring long-term bias observability.
-The cornerstone of our approach is a probabilistic tight-coupling mechanism: fully observable, optimized biases and their exact covariances are continuously injected from the persistent graph into the resetting graph's prior, effectively anchoring the high-rate estimator against integration drift.
-Extensive evaluations demonstrate our system achieves high accuracy with drift-reduced estimation at $27\times$ real-time execution speeds.
-We release the implementation code and datasets upon the acceptance of the paper.
+Millimeter-wave radar enables robust perception in visually degraded environments, yet radar-inertial estimation remains prone to drift: sparse body-frame velocity measurements weakly constrain absolute orientation, leaving IMU biases poorly observable over the short horizons of sliding-window estimators.
+We propose a tightly coupled, hierarchical radar-inertial factor graph that decouples estimation into a high-rate resetting graph and a persistent global graph.
+The resetting graph fuses IMU preintegration, radar velocities, and adaptive ZUPT to produce smooth, low-latency odometry for real-time control.
+The persistent graph maintains a full state (poses, velocities, and biases) via keyframe-based geometric mapping and loop closures.
+Fully observable biases and their exact covariances are continuously injected from the persistent graph as priors into the resetting graph, anchoring the high-rate estimator against integration drift.
+Extensive evaluations demonstrate high accuracy and drift-reduced estimation at faster than real-time speeds.
+Code and datasets will be released upon paper acceptance.